Gallstones are collections of solid material (predominantly crystals of cholesterol) in the gallbladder.

 Stones that block the ampulla of Vater also can block the pancreatic duct, causing inflammation of the pancreas (pancreatitis), as well as pain.

 Inflammation of the gallbladder caused by gallstones can erode the gallbladder wall, sometimes resulting in a hole (perforation).
 Perforation results in leakage of the gallbladder contents throughout the abdominal cavity, causing severe inflammation (peritonitis).
 A large gallstone that enters the small intestine can cause intestinal blockage, called a gallstone ileus.
-Though rare, this complication is more likely to occur in older people.
+This rare complication is more likely to occur in older people.

 Doctors suspect gallstones in people with the characteristic pain in the upper abdomen (caused by a swollen gallbladder).
 Sometimes gallstones are detected when an imaging test such as ultrasonography is done for other reasons.

-Blood test results are usually normal unless stones block the bile ducts.
-Then, the liver tests are abnormal, suggesting a backup of bile in the liver (cholestasis).
-Results often include an increase in bilirubin and certain liver enzymes.
+Blood tests to evaluate how well the liver is functioning and whether it is damaged (liver function tests) are done.
+Results are usually normal unless stones block the bile ducts.
+When stones block the bile ducts, results are usually abnormal, suggesting a backup of bile in the liver (cholestasis).
+Results often include an increase in bilirubin and in certain liver enzymes.

 Gallstones that do not cause symptoms (silent gallstones) do not require treatment.
 If gallstones cause pain, changing the diet (for example, to a low-fat diet) does not help.